2023 Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region

 Full Precision Metal Working at Eastern Maine Community College Report

-You’ll join some of the best and brightest minds around you if you attend Naugatuck Valley Community College.
-The school came in at #4 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region list.
-Naugatuck Valley Community College is a small public school located in the midsize suburb of Waterbury.
+You’ll be in good company if you decide to attend Naugatuck Valley Community College.
+It ranked #4 on our 2023 Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region list.
+Naugatuck Valley Community College is a small public school located in the suburb of Waterbury.

 You’ll join some of the best and brightest minds around you if you attend Advanced Welding Institute.
 The school came in at #5 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region list.
-AWI is a small private for-profit school located in the city of South Burlington.
+AWI is a small private for-profit school located in the small city of South Burlington.

 After completing their Undergraduate Certificate, precision metal working graduates from AWI carry an average student debtload of $5,386.

 A rank of #5 on this year’s list means Lincoln Technical Institute - East Windsor is a great value for precision metal working students working on their undergraduate certificate.
-Lincoln Tech - East Windsor is a fairly small private for-profit school located in the rural area of East Windsor.
+Lincoln Tech - East Windsor is a small private for-profit school located in the rural area of East Windsor.

 After completing their Undergraduate Certificate, precision metal working graduates from Lincoln Tech - East Windsor carry an average student debtload of $10,038.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $157.